Family Offices and wealth managers are turning to private equity to boost their returns in the low interest rate environment.

 Palico cited low interest rates as a factor, with family offices and high net-worth individuals targeting double-digit returns from private equity.
 Co-investment is part of the approach.

-John Denes, a CEO at the placement agent firm REO Capital, said: “Family offices have got some very sophisticated teams, are hiring some of the best guys in the industry, and their direct or co-investment arms are becoming a lot more active.”
+John Denes, a CEO at the placement agent firm REO Capital, said: “Family offices have got some sophisticated teams, are hiring some of the best guys in the industry, and their direct or co-investment arms are becoming a lot more active.”

 She said: “There are fewer family offices relying on funds of funds or gatekeepers such as wealth management platforms and private banks.”